-Organizations that prioritize employee engagement often see increased profitability, higher customer satisfaction, and a better overall reputation in the industry.
+Organizations that focus on employee engagement typically experience greater profitability, enhanced customer satisfaction, and an improved reputation within their industry.

 However, according to Gallup’s recent State of the Workplace report, 85% of employees are not engaged at work.